comm644/tocdic/why change.md

 #tocico

-## why change
+## why change?

-<b>why change</b> - - The first question in the new change question sequence.
+<b>why change?</b> - - The first question in the new change question sequence.
 The question focuses on determining why a change to the system is necessary.